FatimaYousif/Stereo_VO/README.md

 # Stereo Visual Odometry

 This repository contains the implementation of Stereo Visual Odometry (VO) pipeline in Python on the KITTI dataset.
-It processes stereo image data to estimate the motion of a camera (w.r.t its starting position) in 3D space.
+It processes stereo image data to estimate the motion of a camera (w.r.t its starting position) in 3D space using the approach of minimizing the 3D to 2D reprojection error.

 <p align="center">
   <img src="https://github.com/FatimaYousif-01/Stereo_VO/blob/main/images/recording.gif"  width="400"/>